 Facial pain or headache involving certain nerves may be mistaken for migraine, sinus disease or dental problems.

-Sensitivity iver the occipital nerves may contribute to recurring headache.
+Tenderness over the occipital nerves may contribute to recurring headaches.

-Assessment of occipital nerves irritation contributing to posterior head and upper cervical pain.
+Assessment of occipital nerve irritation that may contribute to posterior head and upper cervical pain.

 Dynamic assessment and treatment of muscular, fascial, and soft tissue contributors to persistent head and neck pain.